About Kimberly Rowe

 Kimberly Rowe attended the Cleveland Institute of Music where she received Bachelor of Music and Master of Music degrees in harp performance as a student of Alice Chalifoux.

-Kimberly Rowe’s private teaching studio includes some of the Philadelphia area’s most talented young harpists; students have been members of the Philadelphia Youth Orchestra, the Philadelphia Young Artists Orchestra, the Rowan University Youth Orchestra, the Pennsylvania Sinfonia, the Delaware All-State Orchestra, the new Jersey All State Orchestra, the All-South Jersey Regional Orchestra, the Delaware County Youth Orchestra, and the Reading Symphony Youth Orchestra.
+Kimberly Rowe’s private teaching studio has included some of the Philadelphia area’s most talented young harpists; students have been members of the Philadelphia Youth Orchestra, the Philadelphia Young Artists Orchestra, the Rowan University Youth Orchestra, the Pennsylvania Sinfonia, the Delaware All-State Orchestra, the new Jersey All State Orchestra, the All-South Jersey Regional Orchestra, the Delaware County Youth Orchestra, and the Reading Symphony Youth Orchestra.
 Her students have attended prestigious summer programs such as the Young Artist’s Harp Seminar, Interlochen Arts Camp, National Music Festival, and the Saratoga Harp Colony.
-Many have gone on to pursue harp careers at schools such as Temple University, Boston Conservatory, Rice University, and the Curtis Institute of Music, among others.
+Many have gone on to pursue harp careers at schools such as Temple University, Boston Conservatory, Vanderbilt University, Peabody Conservatory, Eastman School of Music, the San Francisco Conservatory, Rice University, and the Curtis Institute of Music, among others.
 Her students have been consistent prize winners at local and national competitions of the American Harp Society, as well as reaching the final stages of the Philadelphia Orchestra’s Greenfield Competition and the Young Artist’s Harp Competition.
 Many students have pursued careers outside of harp, such as engineering, musicology, and missionary work, while continuing to keep the harp an important part of their lives.

 Kimberly is co-founder of Harp Column magazine, along with her husband Hugh Brock.
 The magazine circulates to harpists around the world and is the only independent publication of its kind in the harp community.
 After serving as editor for 20 years, Kimberly helped launch the magazine’s current online presence and now serves as web editor of www.harpcolumn.com.
-In 2013, Harp Column launched Harp Column Music, which sells sheet music downloads specializing in harp ensemble publications, and in 2016 the company launched the online learning plaform Harp Column Academy.
+In 2013, Harp Column launched Harp Column Music, which sells sheet music downloads, and in 2016 the company launched the online learning platform Harp Column Academy.
+Kimberly edits, curates, and maintains material for all three sites.